What do the results of the elections mean? - NewsBreak

 “We have to build on that strong Welsh Conservative brand in the coming months.”

-– Northern Ireland has voted for its new assembly, what’s happened there?
+– Northern Ireland has voted for its new assembly, what’s happening there?

+Counting continues to decide the final make-up of the new Stormont administration, but it appears the republican Sinn Fein is set to make history by becoming the largest party for the first time.

 A unionist party has always taken the most seats in the Assembly, and previously the Stormont Parliament, since the formation of the state in 1921.

-Victory for Sinn Fein adds to the constitutional headaches faced by the Westminster government, which is already locked in a dispute with the DUP and the European Union over Northern Ireland’s post-Brexit trading arrangements.
+Victory for Sinn Fein will add to the constitutional headaches faced by the Westminster government, which is already locked in a dispute with the DUP and the European Union over Northern Ireland’s post-Brexit trading arrangements.

 The DUP has said it will refuse to join a new power-sharing executive until the issues it has with the Northern Ireland Protocol have been resolved.